Finding a graduate job as an international student in the UK is painful.

 “Just apply for any job, as many jobs as I can.”

 Too vague, or too specific.
-Both have their pitfalls
+Both have a down side.

 Without a plan, prepare yourself for hours of 1-click applying to any job on LinkedIn and Indeed, endless rejections for jobs you aren’t suitable for and don’t even sponsor until you start to lose the will to live.
 If your plan is too narrow, you are probably missing out on great opportunities that are a bit out of your comfort zone.
 Or you mistakenly believe you can only do a particular type of job.

-3. For additional companies you add besides our Times Top 100 list, check that they sponsor using sponsortier2.com, our free web application which makes it super simple to look up companies, find their location and industry and also get a link straight to their website.
+3. For additional companies you add besides our Times Top 100 list, check that they sponsor using Sponsor Tier 2 our free web application which makes it easy to look up companies, find their location and industry and also get a link straight to their website.

-(Or you could carry on using use the Government’s Tier 2 and 5 thousand page PDF here)
+Or you could carry on using use the Government’s Tier 2 and 5, 1,000+ page

-4. Once you’re finished.
-Then start looking for vacancies at each of the companies (if you don’t know the best way to find vacancies, check out our Job Search Tools.
-Struggling to know what job to apply to?
+4. One you’re finished.
+Then start looking for vacancies at each of the companies (if you don’t know the best way to find vacancies check out our Job Search Tools) Struggling to know what job to apply to?
 Jump to Step 6.

-5. When you are done, you should have something that looks like Figure 9 below.
+5. When you are done, you should have something that looks like the table below

 Once you have a clear destination then you can start systematically working through your applications.